5 Best Restaurant POS Systems (September 2023)

 Toast: Offers comprehensive employee management tools, including scheduling, time tracking, job roles assignment, and payroll integration.

-TouchBistro: Provides a basic staff management system, allowing unlimited users and designed to manage labor costs.
+TouchBistro: Provides a basic staff management system, allowing unlimited users, and is designed to manage labor costs.
 However, its features are more basic compared to other POS systems.

 Lightspeed Restaurant: Includes scheduling, time tracking, performance evaluations, permissions, and user access controls.
 Robust time tracking and payroll capabilities allow for efficient labor cost optimization.